mvestola/panttipullo-react-native/README.md

 <a style="display: block;" href='https://play.google.com/store/apps/details?id=fi.mvestola.panttipullo'><img height="100" alt="Get it on Google Play" src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

+In addition to Google Play store release, you can use [Expo app release](https://expo.io/@mvestola/Panttipullo) with Android but Play Store version is preferred.

-App will not be in Apple Store.
-For iOS, use [Expo app release](https://expo.io/@mvestola/Panttipullo), but note that it is not tested with iOS.
+This application will not be released in Apple Store.
+In addition, due to [limitations made by Apple](https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a), you can not use Expo app release with iOS.
+If you want to use this with iOS, you have manually install the `*.ipa` release to iOS device.
+Also note that this is not in any way tested in iOS.

 ## Documentation